ec-idds/1101-F20-Class-Notes/README.md

 JavaScript Style Conventions: https://www.w3schools.com/js/js_conventions.asp These are rules we'll follow for our style.

 We spent the majority of class doing exercises in compound conditional statements.
-Whitboard shots are below.
+Whiteboard shots are below.

 JavaScript uses this same process to parse ALL of the language, not just conditionals!

+## Operator Precedence

 Operator Precedence: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence

+## Logic Practice

 Examples (whiteboard, click to see image):

 [`temp < 65 || raining === true`](2020-09-09/Whiteboard-2020-09-03-1.png)